Capital Allocation

 The structure is designed to reduce investor risk, preserve capital, and align incentives:

-- Backing capital works continuously in conservative strategies rather than being spent so that value accrues immediately
+- Backing capitalBacking capitalThe contributed assets that back each primary FT position while the Perpetual PUT remains open.View glossary entry works continuously in conservative strategies rather than being spent, so that yield accrues immediately

-- Revenue-linked operations and costs ensure team and foundation liquidity expands only when real cashflow is buying back FT, not up front
+- Revenue-linked operations and costs ensure team and foundation liquidity expands only when real cash flow is buying back FT, not up front

 Risks to understand

-This page is informational and not investment advice.
+Note: This page is informational and not investment advice.
 Yields are variable and not guaranteed.

 Accepted Assets & Chains